If you want the most you can get out of a chequing account, the Scotiabank Ultimate Package is all about the extra perks.

 Minimum balance for fee waiver: $4,000

-Best chequing account for newcomers to Canada
+Best chequing account for newcomers to Canada: National Bank Newcomer Banking Package

 If you're a newcomer to Canada, the National Bank Newcomer Banking Package is an excellent choice for getting started with your financial journey in your new country.
 It's available to all newcomers within 5 years of their arrival in Canada and can easily be opened online.
 In fact, the account can be opened up to 90 days before you even arrive in Canada, as long as the eligibility requirements are met.